SECURING AN EXTERNSHIP & REQUIREMENTS

 - Judicial externs must attend classroom meetings with their faculty advisor for a minimum of one hour approximately every other week during the externship.

-- Non-Judicial externs must meet with their Advising Faculty Member for a minimum of one hour four times during the externship and must attend four classroom meetings organized by the Director of Experiential Learning during the externship.
+- Non-Judicial externs must meet with their advising faculty member for a minimum of one hour four times during the externship and must attend four classroom meetings organized by the Director of Experiential Learning during the externship.

-- Your Advising Faculty Member may have additional requirements.
+- Your advising faculty member may have additional requirements.

 Below is a list of externship placements that have been pre-approved for academic credit and how to apply for them.

-Symplicity: Some externship opportunities are announced through Symplicity, the Law School's electronic job posting system.
+12Twenty: Some externship opportunities are announced through 12Twenty, the Law School's electronic job posting system.
 Application instructions are included and you submit your résumé and other application materials much like you would submit an application to a prospective employer.
 We regularly post these externship opportunities – check often.
 Externships secured this way do not automatically appear on your course schedule.
 When you receive an offer from an externship host organization, you must submit the externship enrollment application available via the link at the bottom of this page.

 - Judicial Externship Lottery